Caroline Wozniacki: Wozniacki vs. S. Williams

 Wozniacki and Serena Williams have met 11 times with Williams leading the head-to-head 10–1.
-Williams leads 2–0 in Grand Slams, 8–1 on hard courts, and 1–0 on both clay and grass.
+Williams leads 2–0 in majors, 8–1 on hardcourts, and 1–0 on both clay and grass.
 Both held the No. 1 ranking at different times between November 2009 and January 2012.

-They first met at the 2009 Medibank International Sydney with Williams winning in three tight sets saving match points.
-Wozniacki's only win over Williams came at the 2012 Sony Ericsson Open where she won in straight sets.
+They first met at the 2009 Sydney International with Williams winning in three tight sets saving match points.
+Wozniacki's only win over Williams came at the 2012 Miami Open where she won in straight sets.
 In 2014 the rivalry reached its peak with the pair meeting four times and Williams winning all of them.
 Three of their four meetings went to three sets with Williams coming from a set down in each to win.
 At the Rogers Cup Wozniacki led by a set and a break before Williams came back to win it.
-They met a week later at the Western & Southern Open where Williams again came from a set down to win.
+They met a week later at the Cincinnati Open where Williams again came from a set down to win.
 They faced off against each other in the final at the US Open where Williams won in straight sets to claim her 18th Grand Slam title.
 Their most recent meeting at the WTA Finals was an epic with Wozniacki winning the first set before Williams came back to win the second set.
 At 4–4 Wozniacki broke Williams to serve for the match and Williams broke back.
 At 6–5 Wozniacki saved match point with an incredible volley and held serve to take the set to a tiebreak.
 In the tiebreak, Wozniacki was up 4–1 before Williams came back and eventually prevailed.

 Despite being rivals, the two maintain a strong friendship off court.
 Wozniacki visited Williams during her recovery from injury in 2011.
 In 2014, it was announced that McIlroy had ended his engagement with Wozniacki just days prior to the French Open.
 Wozniacki received a call from her best friend Williams then in time of need.
 After they both lost early at the French Open, they went on vacation in Miami.
 They attended a Mariah Carey concert the night before their semifinal match at the WTA Finals.
 Williams was present during Wozniacki's run at the 2014 New York City Marathon.
 They also went on a mini tour around New York City.
 Wozniacki attended Williams' wedding in 2017.
 Williams served as a bridesmaid at Wozniacki's wedding in 2019.
 In 2018, Williams posted an Instagram story during US Open with the caption "Auntie Caro" as her daughter Olympia watches her match against Stosur.